-Orange essential oil can combat dental caries due to its antimicrobial property.
-The ethanolic extract of orange peel contains alkaloids, saponins, tannins, phenolic derivatives, and flavonoids.
+Essential oils in orange peel can combat dental caries due to its antimicrobial property.
+The ethanolic extract of orange peel contains alkaloids, saponins, tannins, phenolic derivatives, essential oils and flavonoids (6).

 In the future, with sufficient research, orange peel extracts can be incorporated in dental products such as mouth rinses and toothpastes.

 Children undergoing dental procedures were more relaxed when exposed to orange essential oil aromatherapy.
 This oil showed anxiolytic properties- reduced the pulse rate and anxiety-boosting salivary neurotransmitters in them (7).

 5. Antioxidant And Anticancer Agent

 Like other citrus oils, orange essential oil also has potent antioxidant properties, thanks to the presence of volatile components like limonene, linalool, myrcene, sabinene, pinene, and geranial.